whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-18-Luxor-Box-July-2015-Spoiler.md

 <p><b>Subscription:</b> <a href="http://www.luxorbox.com" target="_blank">Luxor Box</a></p>
 <p><b>Cost:</b> $125 every-other-month for US deliveries, and $155 every-other-month for Canada deliveries.</p>
-<p>*Boxes are sold out and membership is now on waiting list only.
-If you you want to join their waiting list, <a href="http://www.luxorbox.com/#!membership-wait-list/c3bo">click here</a> and fill out their form.
-They'll notify you by email once a membership is available.
-Per Luxor Box, the wait can be anywhere from one month to well over a year.</p>
 <p><b>What’s in the box:</b> Items range from high-end spa products, top-shelf beauty products, jewelry, apparel, home accessories and unique treasures from around the world.
 All deliveries will always have a $250+ value!</b></p>